lionheart/SuperLayout/README.md

 Before You Use
 --------------

 To use this library, you should have a basic understanding of the [`NSLayoutAnchor` API](https://developer.apple.com/reference/uikit/nslayoutanchor).
-If not, read up.
-It's quite straightforward.
-Essentially, Auto Layout constraints are formed by creating relationships between _anchors_.
-For instance, let's say you have two buttons that you've added to a superview, and you want them to appear adjacent to each other, with the right of the first button attached to the left of the second.
-Here's how you might create a constraint using the original API.
+If not, read up, and then check out the reference below to get started.

 Reference
 ---------